OfficialTeamUIX/UIX-Lite/README.md

 ## Configuration and Use

-* You can customize the Main Menu, Launcher Menu, and other settings in-dash by navigating to Settings>Configuration.
+* You can customize the Main Menu, Launcher Menu, and other settings in-dash by navigating to Settings>UIX Settings.
 * When configuring the Main Menu, advanced users can enable Advanced Mode.
 When this is enabled, selecting a setting will bring up the xbox onscreen keyboard for custom input instead of using the built-in toggles.
 * When configuring the Launcher, you may define both the “Title” for a content type and the relative “Path(s)” to the content for up to eight launcher menu items.
 The Launcher will scan the relative paths provided on each partition and compile a list of the subdirectories found.
 The name of these subdirectories should correspond to the name of the title and contain the title's default.xbe.
 Use a semicolon as a separator when defining multiple relative paths to like content.
 * You can fast scroll most menus by pressing Left/Right on the directional pad to PageUp/PageDown.